Visible Music College: History

 The school moved the campus into Downtown Memphis, Tennessee, in 2011 after receiving a 3 million-dollar matching grant.
 That same year, Visible School announced its official name change to Visible Music College and launched Madison Line Records.

-In 2022 a former student reported that Visible administrators had failed to investigate an alleged sexual assault perpetrated by another student and filed a United States Department of Education complaint alleging egregious misconduct by college administrators.
+In 2022, a former student reported that Visible administrators had failed to investigate an alleged sexual assault perpetrated by another student and filed a United States Department of Education complaint alleging egregious misconduct by college administrators.
 Instead of performing a Title IX investigation regarding the assault, the complaint alleged that staff opened an investigation into the alleged victim for violating campus behavior contracts and engaging in premarital sex.
 The student also alleged that she was offered a "Pastoral Care Contract" that stipulated that she "...would be required to finish her degree online, barred from campus and prohibited from talking to other students about her alleged assault."
 She refused the agreement, negotiations failed, and Visible expelled her.
-Two Department of Education investigations into Title IX discrimination and failures to abide by Clery Act provisions are currently pending.
+As of May 2022, two Department of Education investigations into Title IX discrimination and failures to abide by Clery Act provisions were pending.

-Campuses

-Memphis is the home to the college, a 45,200-square-foot building former bank headquarters.
-Students can gain access to the campus using the downtown trolley line.
-The original building used to be the C&I Bank Building that was salvaged and is now used for classrooms, offices, meeting rooms and personal practices spaces.
-The concrete structures were preserved, and now features a street level urban park.

-The campus also offers student housing with 63 residential units.
-The average annual housing cost is $6,000 per year.

-In 2025 Visible Music College went into foreclosure on its downtown Memphis campus.
-Records showed the college had about $7.1 million in debt and had received a 10-year, $200,000 loan from the Downtown Memphis COmmission in 2023.
+In 2025, Visible Music College went into foreclosure on its downtown Memphis campus.
+Records showed the college had about $7.1 million in debt and had received a 10-year, $200,000 loan from the Downtown Memphis Commission in 2023.